-- Continue the airport extraction wells pulse-pumping schedule of pumping one week per month except for wells RTW-1A and RW-6A, which will continue with full-time operations.
-If concentrations above the capture goal of 10 μg/L TVOCs are observed in any of the extraction wells or the monitoring wells adjacent to them, the well(s) will be put back into full-time operation. - Based on the 14 μg/L TVOC concentrations observed in monitoring well 800-101 in August, December 2010 and February 2011, RTW-4A will be placed back in full time operation in June 2011.

-• Maintain LIPA wells EW-1L, EW-2L and EW-3L in standby mode.
-These extraction wells will be restarted if TVOC concentrations rebound above the 50 μg/L capture goal in either the plume core monitoring wells or the extraction wells.
+- Continue the airport extraction wells pulse-pumping schedule of pumping one week per month except for wells RTW-1A, RTW-4A and RW-6A, which will continue with full-time operations.
+If concentrations above the capture goal of 10 μg/L TVOCs are observed in any of the extraction wells or the monitoring wells adjacent to them, the well(s) will be put back into full-time operation. - Based on the 21 μg/L TVOC concentration observed in monitoring well 800-101 in December 2011, RTW-4A will continue in full time operation in 2012. - Maintain LIPA wells EW-1L, EW-2L and EW-3L in standby mode.
+These extraction wells will be restarted if TVOC concentrations rebound above the 50 μg/L capture goal in either the plume core monitoring wells or the extraction wells. - A new monitoring well should be installed adjacent to well 800-59 that is screened about 40 feet deeper than this well.
+This will be used to monitor higher concentrations of VOCs identified in upgradient well 800-92.